pepassaco/pepassaco.github.io/_posts/2020-03-29-HamlibAndroid.md

 ---

-**TL;DR**: You can find an app to control antenna rotators connected to a Hamlib served from any Android phone in my [GitHub](https://github.com/pepassaco/HamlibAndroid).
+**TL;DR**: *I developed an app to control antenna rotators connected to a Hamlib server from any Android phone.
+You can find it in my [GitHub](https://github.com/pepassaco/HamlibAndroid).*

 Due to the actual situation we are living (in a lockdown and without access to the University or electronics stores), it is extremely difficult to advance in any hardware-related project.
 It is mainly because of this that I tried to use this time to improve some of the telematic services we provide in the RadioClub EA4RCT.